 nslookup command on Linux

 The nslookup command is a troubleshooting tool.
-It sends DNS queries to the configured or specified DNS server and retrieves information about the specified domain name or IP address.
+It sends DNS queries to the configured or specified DNS server and retrieves domain name or IP address information.
 We can use this command in two modes: noninteractive and interactive.

 We use the noninteractive mode to perform simple tasks such as retrieving one record for one domain name or IP address from the configured nameservers in the /etc/resolv.conf file.
 We use the interactive mode to perform extensive tasks such as changing nameservers or options and retrieving multiple records.